Environment and biodiversity

 Produced water discharge is a planned activity with one of the higher environmental risks arising from Woodside’s offshore production assets.
 One of the challenges of understanding and managing produced water impacts is the potential for increased environmental impact from changes over time in fluid characteristics such as volume, chemical composition or process chemicals used.

-To allow us to better understand and appropriately manage produced water discharges, Woodside has developed a risk based, adaptive management framework that re-assesses changing conditions.
+To allow us to better understand and appropriately manage produced water discharges in Australia, Woodside has developed a risk based, adaptive management framework that re- assesses changing conditions.
 Real time and novel monitoring of key indicators are utilised as part of ongoing compliance verification and triggers an adaptive response.
-The adaptive framework manages produced water discharges across a range of producing facilities, with varied chemical composition and treatment technologies, through a simple and consistent approach.
+The adaptive framework manages produced water discharges across a range of producing facilities, with varied chemical composition and treatment technologies, through a robust and consistent approach.

 Some of Woodside’s offshore assets in Western Australia discharge produced formation water.
 Regulations permit this under strict conditions.
-Woodside has undertaken a comprehensive field water quality and sediment monitoring program which has verified compliance against these conditions and demonstrate our operational controls are effective in meeting the environmental performance objectives.
+In 2022, Woodside undertook a comprehensive field water quality and sediment monitoring program which has verified compliance against these conditions and demonstrate our operational controls are effective in meeting the environmental performance objectives for discharge of produced water.
 This provides verification of the effectiveness of the implemented controls over the life of the asset.

 Our international operations assets are also required to meet strict regulatory permit conditions for produced water.
 Due to this requirement, we closely monitor volume and quality of water discharged via our environmental tracking system, thereby giving visibility to the business on our monitoring and reporting activities.
 This informs and helps the business take proactive measures to mitigate any potential parameters that may exceed its discharge criteria.

-Our Trinidad and Tobago assets undertake a comprehensive annual monitoring program that includes effluent produced water sediment monitoring and sampling program to demonstrate operational controls are effective in meeting the environmental permits conditions.
+Our Trinidad and Tobago assets undertake a comprehensive annual monitoring program that includes an effluent, produced water sediment monitoring and sampling program to demonstrate operational controls are effective in meeting the environmental permits conditions.

 Waste management